List of Days of Our Lives characters introduced in the 1990s: Conner Lockhart

 Conner David Lockhart is the youngest child of David and Bonnie Lockhart.
 The character was played by Austin Wolff as a child during the summer of 1999 to July 2000, and Noah Segan took over the role on a temporary basis on January 8, 2007.
 Recasting Segan aged the character to his late teens.
 Conner left town with Mimi to live in Arizona.

 Jason Welles

-Jason Welles was played by Aaron Van Wagner from 1999–2002, and again in 2007.
+Jason Welles was played by Aaron Van Wagner from 1999 to 2002, and again in 2007.
 He is a classmate of Belle, Shawn, Chloe, Jan and others.
 In November 2019 it was announced that Jason will appear on Days of Our Lives: The Digital Series.